Universal cooling of quantum systems via randomized measurements: Discussion and outlook

 \section{Discussion and outlook}

-Here we have shown that combining the well-established technique of repeatedly resetting auxiliary degrees of freedom~\cite{terhal_2000_Phys.Rev.A_ProblemEquilibrationComputation} with stochastic system-meter interactions results in a system-agnostic cooling protocol.
-It is universal in the sense that lowering the energy is guaranteed as long as the coupling is weak and the inverse interaction time is small compared to the minimal energy gap.
-For many-body systems with non-degenerate ground states, preparation of the ground state is possible.
-Stochastic system-meter interactions imply that both heating and cooling processes will be realized in the various steps of the protocol.
-We have found that weak and long system-meter interactions ensure that ``good" cooling interactions are much more efficient in extracting energy from the system than ``bad" heating interactions in pumping energy into the system.
-The reason is that the heating processes are driven by the counter-rotating interactions, and weak and long system-meter interactions make sure these are negligible.
-An effective implementation of the rotating-wave approximation as the basis for universal cooling is the key insight that our work provides.
+We have shown that combining the well-established technique of repeatedly resetting auxiliary degrees of freedom~\cite{terhal_2000_Phys.Rev.A_ProblemEquilibrationComputation} with stochastic system-meter interactions results in a system-agnostic cooling protocol.
+Stochastic system-meter interactions imply that both heating and cooling processes can occur in the various steps of the protocol.
+We have found that weak and sufficiently long-time system-meter interactions ensure that ``good'' cooling interactions are much more efficient in extracting energy from the system than ``bad'' heating interactions that pump energy into the system.
+The reason is that the heating processes are driven by off-resonant interactions, and weak system-meter interactions make sure these are negligible.
+Such an effective implementation of the rotating-wave approximation realizes a non-trivial refrigerator that operates by disposing of the auxiliary degrees of freedom after they interact with the system.
+In other words, the rotating-wave approximation forms the basis for universal cooling.
+This is the key insight that our work provides.

+Our protocol is universal in the sense that lowering the system's energy is guaranteed when the strength of the system-meter coupling is reduced and the inverse interaction time becomes smaller than the minimum many-body energy gap.
+Thus, for many-body systems with non-degenerate ground states, preparation of the ground state with arbitrary accuracy is possible \emph{in the asymptotic limit.}